Taxes, Fees & Other Costs

 The second tax refers to the increased value of the land (known as the Plus Valia).
 This tax is levied at various rates based on the annual increase in the value of the property since the previous sale.

-Generally, under Spanish law, the seller is liable to pay this tax (Plus Valia), however, in practice the purchaser is asked to pay all fees and taxes in the transfer of a property or land transaction.
+Generally, under Spanish law, the seller is liable to pay this tax (Plus Valia).
 The fees and transfer tax become payable soon after the title deeds (Escritura) are signed.
-It may be some time before the 'Plus Valia' tax becomes payable, and often the seller has returned to his country of origin and cannot be found.
+It may be some time before the 'Plus Valia' tax becomes payable and often the seller has returned to his country of origin and cannot be found.
 Under these circumstances, the purchaser will eventually be liable for this tax in any event.
+Your Spanish lawyer will ensure the 'plus valia' tax is paid by the vendor.